ScoreCL: Augmentation-Adaptive Contrastive Learning via Score-Matching Function: Methodology

-\textbf{2) Gap of score values have a correlation with the strength gap between two different augmentations.} For using the score values for the CL objective, the score value should also be related to augmentations applied to make two views.
+\textbf{2) Gap of score values have a correlation with the strength gap between two different augmentations.} For using the score values in the CL, they should also be related to augmentations applied to make two views.
 Therefore, we investigate the difference in score values of the two views that are produced by various augmentation strengths from the image.
+At first, each view is transformed with distinct augmentation in various scale.
+Then the score values of them is obtained and subtracted.
 As shown in Fig.~\ref{fig:2aug_2img}, the difference of score values is small if the scale of augmentation is similar, and vice versa.
+For example, the image in the first row and the fifth column is a heatmap of the difference in score values from two images which are augmented with `Shear' and `Color' augmentation, respectively.
+As we mentioned, note that the magnitude of `Shear' augmentation is aligned in the middle across the y-axis.
+In the middle of the y-axis, where `Shear' is hardly applied, the difference in score values increases according to the strength of `Color', whereas the opposite trend appears after `Shear' is applied to some extent.
+It can be interpreted that the distance from the true distribution is rather far, so the difference between the two gradients (score values) is recognized as small.
+Otherwise, the case where the relationship between the difference in score value and the difference in augmentation strength can be most easily confirmed is in the third row and eighth column (i.e., when the ``Posterize" transform is applied to each of the two images).
 Through this, we conjecture that the difference of score values of the two views is correlated with the difference of the scale of augmentation.
-More various case studies are illustrated in appendix.

 \textbf{3) Score values have a non-linear correlation with the strength of a combination of multiple augmentations.} From the above observations, one might design the adaptive CL objective by naively utilizing the difference in the scale of applied augmentation instead of using the score values.
 However, multiple augmentation methods can be sequentially applied to generate views and it is difficult to estimate the strength of these composited augmentations by the simple linear combination of each augmentation strength.
 Therefore, we analyze the expressivity of the score matching function when two augmentations are applied and illustrate this in Fig.~\ref{subfig:2aug_1img}.
 The results show that the score value is expressed as a non-linear combination of their intensities.
+Besides, unlike the implementation of two augmentations, it is further difficult to analyze from more complex combinations of several augmentations, such that it shows the need for much simpler methods like ours.